lilinglu/Configure-a-Jupyter-Data-Science-Notebook-Server-on-AWS/README.md

    `cp ~/.ssh/id_rsa.pub ~/Desktop/`

-## Adding SSH key to your GitHub account
+## Step 2: Adding SSH key to your GitHub account

     We may see a warning like this: